JuniorJose-git/slide/README.md

 # slide
-center text in the middle of the terminal
+Center text in the middle of the terminal.

 ![slide image](./shorts/1.png)